 OKRs work brilliantly.
 Ask Facebook and Google.
 Yet, some businesses are reluctant to implement OKRs because they fear a cumbersome, bureaucratic process and opt to stay with inefficient goal-setting practices.
 Or they try OKRs using a top-down approach, without the necessary tools and operational cadence in place to make them successful.

-Using the right approach to implementing OKRs involves ensuring that the process is seen as valuable—from executives all the way down to individual contributors – and baking OKRs into the operation rhythm of your company.
+The right approach to implementing OKRs involves ensuring that the process is seen as valuable—from executives all the way down to individual contributors – and baking OKRs into the operation rhythm of your company.

 The instinctive approach is to have the executive team set company-level OKRs by creating objectives (the what) and defining the key results (the how).
 Then they use a cascading approach by asking department leader to tie their OKRs directly to the Company level goals, then cascade to the next level, then the next level, and so on.